bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

     return distance;
 }

-// add above function into the py module
+// register above function into the py module
 ```

 I'm using this method just to see how well the Numba-JIT version compares to the
 Rust-based version.
-The results are quite pleasing:
+The results are quite pleasing since the Rust-based
+versiontakes 2.566 seconds vs the 2.998 seconds the the JIT version took:

 ![chart](/assets/images/duckdb_numba_udfs/vec_numba_rust.svg)